pinaire/auto_threshold_DCT/README.md

 # auto_threshold_DCT

-the goal of this repository is to provide a discrete cosine transform noise filter
+the goal of this repository is to provide a discrete cosine transform noise filter with an automatic threshold